Summer Pedagogy Program Requirements

 - Peer reviewed external publication and/ or presentation at a local/national conference – must submit manuscript, conference proposal, or presentation

 If proposal involves team teaching, funding will be split between the team.
-Signatures must be obtained from all department chairs for the gran to be considered.
+Signatures must be obtained from all department chairs for the grant to be considered.

 Faculty that received UMW Faculty Research Grants for summer 2013 are not eligible for this award.
 Previous funded faculty should consider applying for a Faculty Grant through the Center for Teaching Excellence and Innovation.

-Exhibitions, performances, presentations, and publications resulting from funded proposals should acknowledge the CAS and CTE & I Pedagogy Grant Program.
+Exhibitions, performances, presentations, and publications resulting from funded proposals should acknowledge the CAS Pedagogy Grant Program.